-Animals including Humans:
+Autumn 1 - Animals including Humans:

-As scientists, we will learn to:
+During this topic, as scientists, children will learn to:

 - identify that animals, including humans, need the right types and amount of nutrition, and that they cannot make their own food; they get nutrition from what they eat